-Exactly 100 years ago in 1922, Nosferatu, an unauthorized adaptation of Bram Stoker's 1897 novel Dracula, was released.
+A little over 100 years ago, Nosferatu, an unauthorized adaptation of Bram Stoker's 1897 novel Dracula, was released.
 The film, the very first vampire film and one of the first horror films ever made, was directed by F.W.
 Murnau, arguably the silent era's most influential filmmaker.
 Murnau's classic is a notable example of the German Expressionism artistic movement, which went on to heavily influence many of the horror films of the 1930s and the film noir genre that blossomed in the 1940s.

 In the decades since Nosferatu, audiences have remained fascinated by the undead monsters that traditionally consume human blood, making vampires a popular horror staple.
 These feared creatures of the night have been open to many interpretations, which has led to a vast array of vampire films, each reflective of its era.